Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 // delegating them to the SimplePartitionProcessor instance created for that partition.
 This
 // processing takes place in the background and will not block.
 //
-// It is important to note that the processor does not own the EventHubClient that was passed into it.
-// You are responsible for ensuring that it is disposed after processing.
-It is also important that it
-// not be closed or disposed during the time that the EventProcessor is running.
-//
 // In this example, we'll stop processing after five seconds. await delay(5000);
 await processor.stop();
 ```

 To control the number of events passed to processEvents, use the options argument in the EventProcessor constructor.

 ### Use EventHubClient to work with IotHub